iiaen/iiaen.github.io/_posts/2021-5-14-Telegram-.md

 Using `python` and `cron` to automate the collection and message delivery of the following info to myself on Telegram:
 - Daily list of insider purchases (info from SEC Form 4 filings)
-- Daily price and volume metrics for a list of tickers, data from Yahoo Finance
+- Daily price and volume metrics for a list of tickers
 - Candlestick chart for previous day MSFT price and volume data, in 5 minutes intervals

 <p>&nbsp;</p>